 Many women after 40 experience weight gain on their bellies, especially those going into perimenopause or menopause.
 Your waist may disappear and you will start to develop more characteristics of the apple body shape.
 Luckily there are many things you can do to hide that belly, so that it doesn’t come in your way of looking fabulously stylish!

 How to hide your belly – my 10 tips

 Special offer for 40+ style readers, use 40+ at checkout for 20% off!

-1. Don’t wear tight garments over your belly and choose tops with ruching or drape
+1. Don’t wear tight or clingy garments over your belly and choose tops with ruching or drape

 If you want to look stylish and highlight your strengths, it is best not to wear tight tops.
 They will accentuate every fat bubble you have and draw attention away from you and your fabulous clothes.
 Rather choose tops that have some draping or ruching.

 Above tops available at Covered Perfectly.
 Receive 20% off your first purchase when using the code 40+ at checkout!